jarrfarr/jarrfarr/README.md

 ### Hey! 👋

 My name is Jarryd.
-I am co-captin on my school's FRC team, [Team 3161](team3161.ca).
+I am co-captain on my school's FRC team, [Team 3161](team3161.ca).

 I enjoy building, creating and hacking devides/tech to see how they work, or to improve them.